society-for-the-blind/slate2-proposal/slate2_proposal.md

 ---

-**commercial software**[@gnu-words]
+**commercial software**
-: "_A program is commercial if it is developed as a business activity.
+: "A program is commercial if it is developed as a business activity.
 A commercial program can be free or nonfree, depending on its manner of distribution.
 Likewise, a program developed by a school or an individual can be free or nonfree, depending on its manner of distribution.
-The two questions—what sort of entity developed the program and what freedom its users have—are independent._"
+The two questions—what sort of entity developed the program and what freedom its users have—are independent."[@gnu-words]

+---

+**proprietary software**
+: A usually commercial software[^footnote-noncommercial-proprietary] with a closed source code (i.e., made unavailable for the users).
+Proprietary licenses are most often associated with proprietary programs that further restrict user interaction, such as the prohibition to distribute or use outside the prescribed scope (e.g., install on multiple computers, lend it to a friend etc.).

+[^footnote-noncommercial-proprietary]: Most commercial software is proprietary, but is noncommercial nonfree software.[@https://www.gnu.org/philosophy/categories.en.html] [Winamp](https://en.wikipedia.org/wiki/Winamp), the popular audio player on Windows, is one example.

+  Free software proponents also refer to these as *nonfree* software[@gnu-words].

 \newpage
 2 Context